 Who remembers that Staples back-to-school ad from the late ’90s?
 You know the one where the dad is dancing down the aisles while his kids glumly drag their feet behind him and “It’s the Most Wonderful Time of Year” plays in the background?

 It’s hard to feel the true spirit of that commercial this year.
-It’s back-to-school for the kids, but that fresh-start energy and excitement is tinged with anxiety and our usual seasonal motivation just isn’t there.
+It’s back-to-school for the kids, but that fresh-start energy and excitement is tinged once again with anxiety and the seasonal motivation just isn’t there.
 But it’s important to soldier on while honouring our mixed emotions.
 So let’s make the most of our (usually) glorious September weather and enjoy a mix of work and play…

 Head Out and Explore

 Sure, school is starting, but families can continue taking advantage of the warm summer days and all the family fun to be had in Toronto, Ottawa, Calgary, and Vancouver in September before the fall weather officially joins us.

 Go through last year’s winter gear to see what still fits and then buy replacements for this year

 Why?
 Yes, I’m well aware the air conditioner is still running non-stop.
 But the first snowfall will be here before you know it (sob), and, honestly, it just feels SO GOOD to know that you have everything you need to get through winter.
 You’re likely packing away the beach umbrella and camping gear anyway, so you might as well pull out the boots and snowsuits while you’re at it.
 Plus, kids can often get two or sometimes even three years out of a winter coat.
 Being organized could save you from needlessly buying new gear when you see them on display later on in the fall and panic.

 Fun, cute, and colourful school supplies and back to school gear.